LyKhan77/AutoMonitoring-FR/README.md

 - Verify attendance captures are created on ENTER/EXIT
 - Monitor WhatsApp deliveries (if enabled) and server logs

-## Security Considerations
+## 🔒 Security Considerations

-- RTSP credentials stored server-side (not exposed to frontend)
+- RTSP credentials are server-side only.
-- WhatsApp Access Token must be provided via environment variable (not in repo)
+- Use environment variables for tokens (Telegram, WhatsApp).
-- SQLite file permissions should be restricted
+- Restrict access to `attendance.db` and system ports.
-- Consider HTTPS and authN/authZ for production deployments
+- HTTPS and authentication recommended for production.

 ## Performance & Latency Optimization